9.7.4 PRE-SEIZURE PLANNING

 Requesting Approval for Title 18 Forfeitures in Tax or Tax-Related Investigation

-1. It is generally acknowledged that, in many instances, time is of the essence when considering a seizure action.
-This is due to the fact that some types of assets (particularly currency or cash on deposit) can easily be placed outside the reach of the government.
+1. It is generally acknowledged that, in many instances, time is of the essence when considering a seizure action because some types of assets (particularly currency or cash on deposit) can easily be placed outside the reach of the government.
 In addition, in some instances a decision to utilize Title 18 forfeiture provisions is made subsequent to the seizure of an asset (e.g., search warrants).
 Given these circumstances, it is understood that it may sometimes be impractical or impossible to forward a request without the required approval.
 Therefore, in any event where it is anticipated that forfeiture will be pursued under Title 18, approval will be sought prior to forfeiture, and as early as practicable.
 The process for making this request is as follows:

-1. A memorandum from the SAC; through the Director, Field Operations; to the Director, Warrants and Forfeiture, will be prepared.
+1. A memorandum from the SAC; through the Director, Field Operations; to the Director, ARIS, will be prepared.
 The memorandum will contain the following information:

 • A summary of the investigation.

-• An explanation as to why IRS collection methods cannot adequately protect the asset(s) subject to forfeiture and why the assets are at immediate risk.
+• An explanation as to why there are no practical civil remedies for recovering the asset(s) subject to forfeiture and why the assets are at immediate risk.

 • Sufficient facts and information to determine the potential application of the Title 18 seizures/forfeiture provisions.